spring fellowship

 Our service committee is currently working on preparing the project list for the weekend.
 Specific projects and any equipment needs will be posted here as the event approaches.
 Be suer to pack your work gloves and clothes so you are prepared to lend a hand.

-Winter Fellowship is the first opportunity of 2026 to for Arrowmen to seal their membership and become Brotherhood members.
+Spring Fellowship is the next opportunity for Arrowmen to seal their membership and become Brotherhood members.

-All Ordeal members who completed their Ordeal induction prior to August 22, 2025 are eligible to become Brotherhood members at Winter Fellowship.
+All Ordeal members who completed their Ordeal induction prior to October 25, 2025 are eligible to become Brotherhood members at Spring Fellowship.

 Want to seal your membership?
 Here is what you need to do: